bri3d/VW_Flash/README.md

   --patch-cboot         Automatically patch CBOOT into Sample Mode --simos12             specify simos12, available for checksumming --simos1810           specify simos18.10
+  --simos1841           specify simos18.41
-  --is_early            specify an early car for ECM3 checksumming --interface {J2534,SocketCAN,BLEISOTP,TEST}
+  --is_early            specify an early car for ECM3 checksumming --input_bin INPUT_BIN
+                        An (optional) single BIN file to attempt to parse into flash data --output_bin OUTPUT_BIN
+                        output a single BIN file, as used by some commercial tools --interface {J2534,SocketCAN,BLEISOTP,TEST}
                         specify an interface type